 Solo Travel in Tasmania

 Tasmania has the country’s friendliest locals and solo travel in Tasmania is incredibly safe for women to travel around even at night.
+That's why we've given it 5 out of 5 stars.
 There isn’t a specific travelling trail and it doesn’t have the party scene that you find on the mainland Oz so it’s ideal for the quieter traveller.

 Tasmania has a great road network so it’s perfect for a self drive but watch out for the nocturnal wildlife.
 As on the mainland make sure to log any walks in the visitors books at national parks if walking alone.